-The key issues for the 2013-17 regulatory period are:
+The key issues for 2013-17 are:

-- (a) the establishment of the opening ARR balance (at 1 July 2013), which requires: - (i) reviewing whether renewals expenditure in 2006-13 was prudent and efficient.
-This affects the opening ARR balance for the 2013-17 regulatory period; and - (ii) the unbundling of the opening ARR balance for bulk and distribution systems (where applicable). - (b) the prudency and efficiency of Seqwater's forecast renewals expenditure;
+- (a) the establishment of the opening ARR balance (at 1 July 2013), which requires reviewing whether renewals expenditure in 2006-13 was prudent and efficient.
+This affects the opening ARR balance for the 2013-17 regulatory period; - (b) the prudency and efficiency of Seqwater's forecast renewals expenditure; and - (c) the methodology to calculate the renewals annuity.